 All RVC First Tuesday Lectures are held in the Educational Resource Center Performing Arts Room (PAR) on RVC's main campus.
 All lectures start at 6 p.m. unless otherwise stated.

 Lectures are free and open to the general public.
 Refreshments are served 30 minutes prior to each lecture start time.
 For more information call Kathy McCarty at (815) 921-4009.

-Presented by Paul Laprade, Professor of Music
+Presented by Moria Nagy, Assistant Professor of Biology

 Any views or opinions presented are solely those of the presenter and do not necessarily represent those of Rock Valley College, the Rock Valley College Board of Trustees, their agents or employees.